pf-data-projects/pf_polling_analyser/README.md

 3. More critically, Django uses the application instance's own memory to store cached data.
 If the application were to be scaled up, the cloud computing cost of running would increase significantly, as cloud run instances are billed according to memory/CPU usage.
 4. Given that the cache occupies memory, it also means that there are fewer resources in a cloud run instance that can be devoted to processing data.

-There may be more efficient storage options if scaling up is necessary.
+There may be more efficient storage options if scaling up is necessary, e.g. Google Cloud's Memcached service.

 ### Data processing

-The Pandas library for python is currently used to do the heavy lifting of data processing in the backend.
+The Pandas library for python is currently used to do the heavy lifting of data processing.

 The following diagrams show the different processes that this project carries out on the survey data.